voxpupuli/puppet-icinga2/README.md

 Set to present enables the checkresultreader object, absent disables it.
 Defaults to `present`

 ##### `checkresultreader_name`
-Set the Icinga2 name of the ceckresultreader object.
+Set the Icinga 2 name of the ceckresultreader object.
 Defaults to `title` of the define resource.

 ##### `spool_dir`
 The directory which contains the check result files.
 Defaults to `LocalStateDir + "/lib/icinga2/spool/checkresults/"`